We have about 18,000 customers with private overhead electric lines (POELs).

 Private overhead electric lines can be a combination of privately owned poles and lines, or just a span of line that is privately owned.
-These are generally for rural properties and their various buildings, such as sheds.
+These are generally for rural properties and their various buildings, such as houses and sheds.

 If a customer has requested a power connection that requires a private overhead line, it is the customer’s responsibility to make sure their POEL remains in a safe working condition.
-CitiPower and Powercor will inspect the private poles that support the POELs every two-and-a-half years to make sure they’re in good operating condition.
+CitiPower and Powercor will inspect the private poles that support the POELs every two-and-a-half years to make sure they are serviceable.
 We also inspect the POELs not supported by private poles every two-and-a-half years in hazardous bushfire risk areas, and every five years in low bushfire risk areas.

-If we identify a problem, we’ll issue a defect notice on the POEL which requires the customer to ensure the fault is fixed by a specified date.
+If we identify a problem, we’ll issue a defect notice on the POEL which requires the customer to ensure the defect is fixed by a specified date.

 A Registered Electrical Contractor is the only person who can carry out any work on a POEL.
 Similarly, if a customer needs to prune around a POEL, we recommend a qualified contractor is engaged.

 The following forms can be used to declare compliance around vegetation or electrical works: